 That being said, we want to set the record straight: Chemical exfoliants or chemical peels will NOT harm your skin, as long as you pick one with the suitable concentration of acids for your skin problem.
 If you’re unsure about what acids may be best for you, we recommend consulting with a dermatologist or a skin therapist first.
 Perhaps start with chemical peels and see how they affect your skin.
 If you’re interested to learn more, you can check out our skin therapy facials here.

-2. Frequency of Exfoliation: How often should I exfoliate?
+Frequency of Exfoliation: WHEN should I exfoliate my skin?

 This is a must-know!
 You can have the best exfoliating tool or get the best treatment for your skin but still experience irritation and damaging results.
 This is often the case with over-exfoliating.
 Knowing when to start and stop is already winning half the battle!
 Exfoliate only when needed, and you’re sure to see positive results.
 Depending on your skin type, you may need to do it daily or just once every 1-2 weeks.